-Dr. La Ferle has received multiple awards for her teaching, research and service to the field.
-At SMU she is the recipient of the President’s Associates Outstanding Faculty Award (2009), the Altshuler Distinguished Teaching Professor Award (2012), the Golden Apple (2018) from Meadows School of the Arts, and TAI’s Research Scholar of the Year award (2019).
-In 2018, Dr. La Ferle was chosen as an AAF Shining Star in recognition of women who have positively impacted the Dallas advertising industry.
+La Ferle has received multiple awards for her teaching, research, and service to the field.
+At SMU she is the recipient of the President’s Associates Outstanding Faculty Award (2009), the Altshuler Distinguished Teaching Professor Award (2012), the Golden Apple (2018) from Meadows School of the Arts and TAI’s Research Scholar of the Year award (2019).
+In 2018, La Ferle was chosen as an AAF Shining Star in recognition of women who have positively impacted the Dallas advertising industry.
 In 2021, she co-authored Preaching and the Thirty-Second Commercial: Lessons from Advertising for the Pulpit and was honored with the AAA’s prestigious Rotzoll Career Award for Advertising Ethics & Social Responsibility.

-Dr. La Ferle is a certified Cultural Intelligence & Unconscious Bias Trainer and Educator.
-She has been an active member of the American Academy of Advertising for 25 years, holding numerous positions including newsletter editor, secretary and vice president.
-She serves on the editorial review board of the Journal of Advertising.
-Dr. La Ferle is a member of the Maguire Center for Ethics and Public Responsibility and a voice on the ANA’s Global CMO Growth Council supporting the need for cultural intelligence and ethical representation in marketing for industry growth.
+As an active member of the American Academy of Advertising for 25 years, La Ferle has held numerous positions from newsletter editor and secretary to vice president.
+She currently serves on the editorial review board of the Journal of Advertising.
+She is also a member of the Maguire Center for Ethics and Public Responsibility, and a voice on the ANA’s Global CMO Growth Council supporting the need for cultural intelligence and ethical representation in marketing for industry growth.
 La Ferle lives in Dallas, TX with her husband of 25 years and they have two teenage children.

 Ph.D.
 Advertising, University of Texas at Austin

 M.A.
 Advertising, Michigan State University